AI Agents

 Building an Automated Job Search Agent with Email Notifications

-Learn to build a production-ready AI agent that automatically searches for jobs daily and sends personalized email notifications.
-Complete implementation with GPT web search, email automation, and scheduling.
+A hands-on build for a production-ready AI agent that searches for jobs daily and emails you the fresh listings — wired together with GPT web search, SMTP email, and a Python scheduler.

 Architecture Overview